arduino/library-registry/README.md

 ---

+Detailed instructions for submitting a library are provided below.

+### A. Preparation

+---

 ❗ Before you begin, please ensure you have 45 minutes of time to dedicate to completing the submission procedure.
 A submission will typically only take a few minutes, but if your library is not specification compliant or your are not already familiar with the basics of using GitHub, it may take longer.
 If problems with the submission are detected, we expect you to resolve them promptly.

 ---

-1. You may want to first take a look at [the requirements for admission into the Arduino Library Manager index](FAQ.md#submission-requirements).
-Each submission will be checked for compliance before being accepted.
+1. Review [the requirements for admission into the Arduino Library Manager index](FAQ.md#submission-requirements).
+Each submission will be checked for compliance with these requirements before being accepted.
+1. If you identify any aspects of the library that do not meet the requirements, please resolve them.

+---

+**ⓘ** If a requirement is not clear to you, or if you are not able to determine whether the library is in compliance with a requirement, it is OK to proceed with making the submission.
+The automated submission handling system is designed to help you to resolve any problems that are detected, so you may find that things are more clear once the submission is in progress.

+---

+### B. Fork the Arduino Library Registry repository

+You will first make the changes required to add the library in a copy of the Arduino Library Registry repository under your GitHub account.
+The term for a copy of a repository is "[fork](https://docs.github.com/get-started/quickstart/fork-a-repo)".

 1. Click the following link:<br />
    https://github.com/arduino/library-registry/fork<br />
    The "**Create a new fork**" page will open in your web browser.
-1. Click the "**Create fork**" button in the "**Create a new fork**" page.<br />
+1. Click the "**Create fork**" button in the "**Create a new fork**" page.

-   A [fork](https://docs.github.com/get-started/quickstart/fork-a-repo) repository will be created under your GitHub account, and the home page of the fork will open.
+The fork will be created, and the home page of the fork will open.

+### C. Create a feature branch in the fork

+Multiple revision histories may be stored in a single repository.
+The term for each revision history is "[branch](https://docs.github.com/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches)".
+You will create a dedicated branch in which to stage the work to submit the library.

 1. Click the "**1 Branch**" link on the home page of your fork.<br />
    The "**Branches**" page will open.
 1. Click the "**New branch**" button on the "**Branches**" page.<br />